 Xtrema is the only company that makes 100% ceramic cookware.
 Ceramic is made of natural materials so there is a concern for contamination of lead and cadmium.
 However, their cookware is in compliance with stringent California Proposition 65 limits for accessible lead and cadmium.
 Their test result show that their products are safe from lead and cadmium. (view test result.)

 Porcelain Enamel -Non Toxic Cookware

 Porcelain Enamel is cast iron with an enamel coating.
 Usually enamel coating is made of clay.
 Therefore some people are concerned that the clay can leach lead and cadmium.
-I would only buy porcelain enamel cookware from a reputable, trustworthy company that can ensure no lead or cadmium in their pots and pans.
-Le Creuset is a reputable company that makes a superb quality porcelain enamel cookware in France.
+Le Creuset is a company that makes a superb quality porcelain enamel cookware in France.
 Their cookware is pricey compared to other cookware.
 They have told met that their entire production process is to be in compliance with California Proposal 65 which is the most rigid standard in the world for lead and cadmium (approx. 10 times lower than “acceptable” limits).
 However, outer pot can contain cadmium since cadmium is used for colouration purposes in achieving bright exterior colours such as Flame and Cherry.
 The interior enamel which makes contact with food is either sand, white, or black.
 Therefore, there should be no concern of cadmium contamination in food when cooking according to Le Creuset.